LoseBypass/issues/README.md

 When creating an issue or feature request, please first check through open issues to make sure it doesn't already exist!

 ## ALWAYS INCLUDE A LOG WHEN POSSIBLE

+## DON'T USE ONE ISSUE FOR MULTIPLE SUGGESTIONS / BUG REPORTS
+It makes it hard to manage :(